jarandht/docker-containers/README.md

-Almost all used docker containers.
+# Configs of used and running containers in my stack

-See traefik repo for all traefik related containers and gitlab repo for gitlab.
+See traefik repo for all traefik related containers and configs.